 As of January 1, 2017, MWAA reported that all of the aerial substructure and support work had been completed.
-As of April 1, 2017, 227 deck spans (77%) had been poured.
-Coastal Precast has completed the casting of all girders required for the Project and is preparing the remaining girders for shipment to the site.
+As of May 1, 2017, 241 deck spans (82%) had been poured.
+Coastal Precast has completed the casting of all girders required for the Project and is preparing the remaining girders for shipment to the site in May 2017.
 Foundation drilling crews continue drilling supports for the stations pedestrian bridges.
 Crews continue casting diaphragms for the guideway from Abutment A toward the east side of the Dulles Airport Station.
-Straddle Bent P-107 is complete and the forms are being removed from the Project site.
-The large crane in the median of the Greenway will be disassembled and removed from the Project.
+Straddle Bent P-107 is complete and the forms have been removed from the Project.
+The large crane in the median of the Greenway was disassembled and removed from the Project.
 Reinforcing steel and formwork for the aerial deck spans, inbound and outbound, are being prepared from Abutment A to the east side of the Dulles Airport Station.

 Construction of track retaining walls and foundations continues in the DIAAH median.
 Modification work continues along the DIAAH and Dulles Toll Road (DTR) to enable the construction of the Innovation, Herndon and Reston Stations.
 The Contractor continues drainage work and track wall construction in the DIAAH median to close in the at-grade guideway in preparation for future ballast and track work.
-The contractor has completed the installation of the protective slabs over the Fairfax Water line crossing west of the Reston Station.
 Realignment of the Greenway has been completed with only minor lane shifts and barrier wall installation remaining as needed to support the ongoing abutment and retaining wall work.
 The contractor continues directional boring, as required, to install the required systems and utilities under the DTR and the Greenway.
 Hand mining work continues in areas of dense rock for the installation of drainage, utilities and systems required for the stations and operating systems.
 Jack and bore work continues in areas where the conditions permit this type of excavation and drilling.
 The Contractor continues the relocation of the DTR south of the Herndon Station.
 Foundations are being installed for the traction power substation screen walls.

 Century Link Communications lines continue to be relocated to allow the installation of the future pedestrian bridge piers on the north and south sides of the DIAAH/DTR.
 Lighting and the electrical supply to the lights are being relocated in anticipation of the future road widening.
+Fedex cameras are being reinstalled along Cargo Road for the facility's security system.
 Work for the 34.5 kV Traction Power Feeder continues with the installation of ductbank and manholes along DIAAH near TPSS #12, #13, #14 and #15.
 Work continues to tie-in these TPSS locations to the track cable trough.
 The contractor continues to install 34.5kV ductbank along Rudder Road, Cargo Drive and Autopilot Road.
 The contractor continues to install ductbank and manholes for the 34.5 kV feed in the Greenway median in advance of guideway structures and abutments.
 Work also continues on directional drilling of ductbank under Horsepen Lake for the 34.5kV service to the future Maintenance Yard.
+The installation of 34.5 kV cable between TPSS#14 and TPSS #15 has begun.